 Over the past year, animal advocates ate more plant-based products, passed more animal friendly legislation, and began to imagine what a world without animal farming will look like.
 But there’s still work to do.
 Here’s a short list of what’s in store for animal advocates this year.

-- The top three clean meat ventures gained $10 million in new funding in the past year.
+- The top three clean meat ventures gained over $10 million in new funding in the past year.
 Even the competition is jumping on board.
 Tyson and Cargill, two of the world’s largest meat suppliers, invested in clean meat startups in 2018.

 - The plant-based food market had an impressive year and it’s poised for another.
 Alternatives dairy producers continued to grow, bringing the total plant-based food retail market value to over $3.3 billion.